johnpaulada/awesome-learning-collections/README.md

 * [Web Developer Roadmap](https://github.com/kamranahmedse/developer-roadmap) - Roadmap to becoming a web developer.
 * [Modern Javascript Cheatsheet](https://github.com/mbeaudru/modern-js-cheatsheet) - *Cheatsheet for the JavaScript knowledge you will frequently encounter in modern projects.*
 * [Grab Frontend Guide](https://github.com/grab/front-end-guide) - *Study guide and introduction to the modern front end stack.*
+* [Interneting Is Hard But It Doesn't Have To Be](https://internetingishard.com/) - Friendly web development tutorials for complete beginners for Free.
+* [Exploring JS](http://exploringjs.com/) - In-depth online books on JavaScript by Dr. Axel Rauschmayer.
+Free as in beer.
+* [ES6 Katas](http://es6katas.org/) - *Learn ES6 by doing it.
+Fix failing tests.
+Keep all learnings.*
+* [React Bots](https://vasanthk.gitbooks.io/react-bits/) - *A compilation of React Patterns, techniques, tips and tricks.*

 ## Software Development
 * [How to be a Programmer](https://github.com/braydie/HowToBeAProgrammer) - Learn how to be a programmer with this collection of resources.